Daniel-Blankenship/CoinbaseCryptocurrencyRecorder/README.md

 # Coinbase Cryptocurrency Recorder

-A program that stores cryptocurrency prices and other information retrieved from the Coinbase API.
+A program that stores cryptocurrency prices retrieved from the Coinbase websocket feed.

 #### Features (Work in Progress):

-:hourglass: Retrieves information from Coinbase using their API.<br><br>
+:heavy_check_mark: Retrieves information from Coinbase using their websocket feed.<br><br>
-:hourglass: Displays the current information about various cryptocurrencies.<br><br>
+:heavy_check_mark: Displays the current information about various cryptocurrencies.<br><br>
 :hourglass: Records cryptocurreny information in a JSON file.<br><br>
-:hourglass: Displays price charts of various cryptocurrencies using saved information.<br><br>
-:hourglass: Displays price change percentages for various time intervals.<br><br>

 #### Used Libraries:
 [coinbasepro-csharp](https://github.com/dougdellolio/coinbasepro-csharp)<br>